 - They last a while.
 Many dogs fly through pig snouts or cow ears and other chewable treats.
 However, frozen dog toys are naturally harder than most other options on the market.
 Because of this, they tend to last longer.
 If your dog flies through other chews too fast, a heavy-duty frozen toy may be the way to go.
 Many even can hold food and treats inside to provide extra chewing fun!

 - They’re pretty darn safe.
 Though they should still be used under your supervision, frozen dog toys are pretty safe in most cases.
 Dogs aren’t as likely to choke on them as they would be with a bone or similar chew, but they fulfill the same basic chewing need.
 Furthermore, many frozen toys are made to withstand quite a bit of chewing, so the odds of your pooch breaking through them are pretty low.

 - Dogs love ‘em.
 Most dogs love chewing on frozen toys.
 They feel good on their gums and often come with some sort of tasty food as well.
 Some frozen toys are even puzzle-like, making them perfect options for dogs who need some mental stimulation.

-The Best Seven Frozen Dog Toys
+The 10 Best Frozen Dog Toys

 There are several great frozen dog toys on the market.
 The best one for your doggo will depend on his personality and your situation, so be sure to check them all out.